 A person under the age of 18 years (NRS 432B.040).
 Investigators working in locations outside of Nevada should confirm the local age of majority to determine at what age an individual is considered to be an adult.

-For studies subject to FDA regulations, any experiment that involves a test article and one or more human participants and that either:
+For studies subject to FDA regulations, any experiment (an experiment is any use of a drug except for the use of a marketed drug in the course of medical practice) that involves a test article and one or more human participants and that either:

 The act of using force or threats, whether actual, implied, perceived or indirect, to encourage an individual to participate in a research study.

-Having psychiatric disorder (e.g., psychosis, neurosis, personality or behavior disorders), an organic impairment (e.g., dementia) or a developmental disorder (e.g., mental retardation) that affects cognitive or emotional functions to the extent that capacity for judgment and reasoning is significantly diminished.
-Others, including persons under the influence of or dependent on drugs or alcohol, those suffering from degenerative diseases affecting the brain, terminally ill patients, and persons with severely disabling physical handicaps, may also be compromised in their ability to make decisions in their best interests.
+Having either a psychiatric disorder (e.g., psychosis, neurosis, personality or behavior disorders), an organic impairment (e.g., dementia), or a developmental disorder (e.g., mental retardation) that affects cognitive or emotional functions to the extent that capacity for judgment and reasoning is significantly diminished.
+May include persons under the influence of drugs or alcohol or who suffer from degenerative diseases affecting the brain, and those with severely disabling physical handicaps or who are terminally ill.